gmagklaras/POFR/README.md

 ## License and Credits

+POFR is an Open Source solution distributed under the terms of the GNU General Public License version 2.
+Please consult the [LICENSE file](/LICENSE) for more details.
+It is developed by Georgios Magklaras.

+The POFR logo was designed by [Heráclito Lopez Bojorquez] (https://www.imdb.com/name/nm3736848/)

-POFR is an Open Source solution sponsored by [Steelcyber Scientific](https://www.steelcyber.com). <br>
+The POFR project is sponsored by [Steelcyber Scientific](https://www.steelcyber.com). <br>